Buy a reservation

 - Single subscription scope - Applies the reservation discount to the matching resources in the selected subscription.

-- Shared scope — Applies the reservation discount to matching resources in eligible subscriptions that are in the billing context.
-If a subscription was moved to different billing context, the benefit will no longer be applied to this subscription and will continue to apply to other subscriptions in the billing context.
+- Shared scope - Applies the reservation discount to matching resources in eligible subscriptions that are in the billing context.
+If a subscription is moved to different billing context, the benefit no longer applies to the subscription.
+It continues to apply to other subscriptions in the billing context.

 - For Enterprise Agreement customers, the billing context is the enrollment.
 The reservation shared scope would include multiple Active Directory tenants in an enrollment.